 Functions that actually change the content of the template (for example, append()) are comparatively time consuming.
 Avoid using such functions in a loop.
-For more tips, see "Optimizing scripts" on the next page.
+For more tips, see "Optimizing scripts" below.

 Note that the times vary slightly per run of the Script Profiler.
 Run the Script Profiler a number of times and calculate an average from the results, before trying to speed up the execution of a script.